Atotti/WakeCalendar/README.md

 In this application you can set your own alarm sound file (mp3).
 You can place it in the music directory.
 If you don't have any sound file, you can use the default sound file.

-And you can set your alarm on google calendar like this:

 ### Requirements